MTGS Year 6 to 7 Transition

 17. Am I allowed to visit the toilets when I want?

 Girls are encouraged to have toilet breaks during the break or lunchtime to avoid missing lessons.
 However, the teachers understand that sometimes nature calls and you may need an extra visit during a lesson, just politely ask the teacher if you can be ‘excused’.

 18. Do I carry all my books around with me during the day?
 How do I remember which books to take to different lessons?

 You will soon get used to your timetable and new routine.
 Our teachers know that it takes time to get used to so many things at once, but you will soon get there!
 We will help you to use your locker to store your books during the day so that you only carry your books for your next lesson and then swap these over at break and lunchtime.

 19. Do we have lockers?
 What do I use it for and do I need a lock?

 Yes, you have your own locker that that is your space to keep your exercise and text books in during the day.
 You can also use your locker for storing other personal items so that you do not have to carry a heavy bag around with you during the day.
-You will also have an open cube space in the changing rooms for you to use to store your PE bag – this should be kept locked using a padlock so you will need a lock for this.
 Your lockers do have a key that you will be given at the start of the term and you must look after this key as you have to pay to replace it if you lose it!
 The school will have a spare key in case you do lose or forget it but keep it safe on your own keyring and hopefully this will avoid losing it!

 20. Will I get a lot of homework?
 Can I do homework at lunchtime?